spacerest/moon/README.md

 # Usage

-Currently, this package will return a numpy array representing the lunar phase, as well as some json of the lunar stats from the Dial-a-Moon Nasa site.
+Currently, this package can get a NumPy.ndarray representing the lunar phase, as well as some json of the lunar stats from the Dial-a-Moon Nasa site.
 This array is usable as an image using openCV, or can be saved to disk as a .jpg file.

 You can test it out using terminal: